rickwelch/Arduino-Drivers/README.md

 If you can use one of the above drivers you should copy it and name it something the driver represents, like Tank or Pump.

-If you need something custom, your driver should use Driver as a base class and must containe the four methods described above.
+If you need something custom, your driver should use Driver class as a base class and must contain the four methods described above.

 Both status() and command_check() methods return a String.
 This string must be proper JSON and start with a comma.
 In the project's include folder an array of drivers is set up and these methods are called in sequence.
 Output from each method concatenated on to the return JSON string